pingcap/docs/performance-tuning-methods.md

 This document describes a database time-based approach to system tuning and illustrates how to use the TiDB [Performance Overview dashboard](/grafana-performance-overview-dashboard.md) for performance analysis and tuning.

-With the methods described in this document, you can analyze user response time and database time from a global and top-down perspective to confirm whether the bottleneck in user response time is caused by database issues.
+With the methods described in this document, you can analyze user response time and database time from a global and top-down perspective to confirm whether a bottleneck in user response time is caused by database issues.
 If the bottleneck is in the database, you can use the database time overview and SQL latency breakdowns to locate the bottleneck and tune performance.

 ## Performance tuning based on database time

 TiDB is constantly measuring and collecting SQL processing paths and database time.
 Therefore, it is easy to locate database performance bottlenecks in TiDB.
 Based on database time metrics, you can achieve the following two goals even without data on user response time:

-- Determine whether the bottleneck is in TiDB by comparing the average SQL processing latency with the idle time of a TiDB connection in a transaction.
+1. Determine whether a bottleneck is in TiDB by comparing the average SQL processing latency with the idle time of a TiDB connection in a transaction.
-- If the bottleneck is in TiDB, further locate the exact module in the distributed system based on database time overview, color-based performance data, key metrics, resource utilization, and top-down latency breakdowns.
+2. If the bottleneck is in TiDB, further locate the exact module in the distributed system based on database time overview, color-based performance data, key metrics, resource utilization, and top-down latency breakdowns.

-### Is TiDB the bottleneck?
+### Is TiDB a bottleneck?

-- If the average idle time of TiDB connections in transactions is higher than the average SQL processing latency, the database is not to blame for the transaction latency of applications.
+- If the average idle time of TiDB connections in transactions is higher than the average SQL processing latency, the major latency of application transactions is not caused by the database.
 The database time takes only a small part of the user response time, indicating that the bottleneck does not lie in the database.

     In this case, check the external components of the database.
 For example, determine whether there are sufficient hardware resources in the application server, and whether the network latency from the application to the database is excessively high.